 What does breast augmentation involve?

 General anesthesia is used during breast augmentation surgery to minimize discomfort.
-Depending on the desired outcome, Dr. Appel might make incisions under the arm, under the breast or around the nipple.
+Depending on the desired outcome, our surgeons might make incisions under the arm, under the breast or around the nipple.
 A breast implant is inserted through the incision.
 Incisions are closed with stitches or surgical tape, and any scarring will fade over time.

 What to expect after breast augmentation